cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 In order to estimate energy used by cloud providers we are leveraging the methodology that Etsy created called “[Cloud Jewels](https://codeascraft.com/2020/04/23/cloud-jewels-estimating-kwh-in-the-cloud/)” to determine energy coefficients (kWh) for cloud service compute and storage usage.
 In addition, we’ve added energy estimation for networking and memory usage.
-The application also doesn’t currently include estimations for cloud GPU usage, but this is on the roadmap.
 You can see a summary of all our energy coefficients in Appendix I below.

 We look at the servers used by cloud providers on their website and reference their energy usage from both the [SPECPower](https://www.spec.org/power_ssj2008/results/power_ssj2008.html) database and the [2016 US Data Center Energy